 You can create artificial acorns using foam, twine, glitter, and a few sewing tools, and personalize them to your taste.
 You just need to change the color combination.
 Foam capped inside glittering twine can complete the cup-shaped cupule.
 See the full tutorial at Crafts n Coffee.

 Mason Jar Lid Ornament

-If you want to try making this interesting DIY mason jar lid Christmas ornament, you’ll need to glue paper cut-outs in the lid and then paste your desired festive stickers, embellish it, and it’s ready for the Christmas tree.
+If you want to try making this interesting DIY mason jar lid Christmas ornament, you’ll need to glue paper cut-outs in the lid and paste your desired festive stickers, embellish it, and it’s ready for the Christmas tree.
 See the tutorial at Clean and Scentsible.

-Simple wooden Christmas tree ornaments
+Simple wooden ornament

 You will need to cut little wooden pieces and paint them completely white.
 Then, you can stamp the DIY Christmas ornaments with black ink for a farmhouse style.
 The twine can be added as a hanger.
 The size of the wooden pieces decides how difficult the project is going to be.
 You can check out a tutorial at Simply 2 Moms.